RPC methods

 The SCAYLE Storefront is built upon a foundation of Remote Procedure Call (RPC) methods.
 These are JavaScript functions that adhere to a defined interface and are registered with the RPC system.
 This approach allows us to encapsulate business logic into reusable functions, exposed through an automatically generated API.
 As a result, developers can easily integrate this functionality without the overhead of building and managing REST APIs.
 TypeScript provides automatic type checking for parameters and return values, enhancing reliability.

-- During Server-Side Rendering (SSR): Calling an RPC method directly executes its corresponding function on the server.
+- During Server-Side execution (Including SSR and API handlers): Calling an RPC method directly executes its corresponding function on the server.

 - On the Client-Side: Calling an RPC method triggers an HTTP request to the server.
 The server then executes the method and returns the result.

 This process is handled automatically, providing a consistent API for calling RPC methods regardless of the rendering context.
 In the Storefront Application, all calls to SCAYLE APIs are made within RPC methods.
-This server-side execution protects sensitive API tokens from client exposure and keeps certain implementation details private.
+This server-side execution improves performance, protects sensitive API tokens from client exposure, and keeps certain implementation details private.

 Consider the useProduct